allegro/bigflow/docs/build.md

 execute operations on the produced image.

 To build a project you need to use the `bigflow build` command.
 The documentation you are reading is also a valid BigFlow project.
-Go to the `docs` directory and run the `build` command to see how the build process works.
+Go to the `docs` directory and run the `bigflow build` command to see how the build process works.
+The `bigflow build` command should produce three artifacts:

+* The `dist` directory with a Python package
+* The `image` directory with a deployment configuration and, optionally, with a Docker image as `.tar`
+* The `build` directory with JUnit test results

+The `bigflow build` command uses three subcommands to generate all the artifacts: `bigflow build-package`, `bigflow build-image`, `bigflow build-dags`.

 Now, let us go through each building element in detail, starting from the Python package.